Skip to main content Link Search Menu Expand Document (external link)

 Discussion

 Discussion sections will be primarily used to facilitate problem-solving in small groups with peers.
-The discussion day and time are:
+There are two discussion sections on Monday evenings:

 We will provide a worksheet of problems, which you will complete in a group of two to four students.
 The groupwork should help reinforce concepts from the lecture and prepare you to do the upcoming homework assignment.

-You must attend the discussion section you are officially enrolled in.
+You can attend any discussion section, but if space fills up, priority will be given to students officially enrolled in that section.
 Attendance at discussion section is required for full credit on the groupwork, but if you cannot attend, you may complete the groupwork worksheet in a self-organized group of two to four students outside of the discussion section for 80 percent credit.

-If you have specific people in your section that you want to work with, you may work together, otherwise, the TA will pair you with other students.
+If you have specific people in your section that you want to work with, you may work together, otherwise, the tutors in discussion will pair you with other students.

 Homeworks

-This class will have weekly homework assignments, which will be due to Gradescope on Wednesday at 11:59pm.
+This class will have weekly homework assignments, which will usually be due to Gradescope on Thursdays at 11:59PM.

 You may talk to other students in the class about the problems and discuss solution strategies, but you should not share any written communication.
 You can tell someone how to do a homework problem, but you cannot show them how to do it.
 One way to tell if you are respecting this boundary is to ask yourself whether your collaboration could take place over the phone.
 Additionally, the content of your verbal communication should involve the problem-solving strategy and approach, and you should not directly compare answers with classmates.